European-XFEL/EXtra-data/README.md

     module load exfel exfel-python

-You can also install it [from PyPI](https://pypi.org/project/extra-data/) to use in other environments with Python 3.6 or later:
+You can also install it [from PyPI](https://pypi.org/project/extra-data/) to use in other environments with Python 3:

     pip install extra_data